Last updated on March 13, 2026.

 Program Contact

-The Howard University College of Dentistry (HUCD) Advanced Education in General Dentistry (AEGD) residency program is a one-year (no optional second year), certificate-granting, tuition-based course of study and development which offers the newly or recently graduated dentist (graduated within the last two years preceding the year of application) an opportunity to expand the capability to provide quality comprehensive clinical care to diverse clientele populations.
-Consistent with Howard University’s Mission and Core Values, we place particular emphasis on opportunities for Black students and the development of professionals who will engage in solutions to contemporary global problems, particularly ones impacting the African Diaspora.
+The Advanced Education in General Dentistry (AEGD) residency program at the Howard University College of Dentistry (HUCD) is a one-year certificate-granting course of study (no optional second year) offering newly- or recently-graduated dentists (graduation no more than three years prior to the year of application) an opportunity to expand the capability to provide high-quality comprehensive clinical care to a diverse population.
+Consistent with Howard University’s Mission and Core Values, we welcome applicants of all backgrounds and also focus on creating opportunities for Black and other minority students and the development of professionals who will engage in solutions to contemporary global problems.
+The foundations of ethics, professionalism, compassion, and evidence-based practice are woven throughout our didactic and clinical activities.
+The program is fully accredited with the American Dental Association (ADA) Commission on Dental Accreditation (CODA).

-Knowledge and clinical competency are reinforced across the spectrum of comprehensive dentistry, with the central philosophy of patient-centered, problem-based, phased treatment planning; the ability to thoroughly assess patients and then generate and execute predictable individualized plans is a foundational expectation for successful matriculation.
+We aim to enhance knowledge and clinical competency across the spectrum of comprehensive dentistry, with the central philosophy of patient-centered, problem-based, phased treatment planning.
+The ability to comprehensively assess patients and then generate and execute predictable individualized plans is an expectation for successful matriculation.

 Program Information